Agentic AI in Supply Chain: A Turning Point in How Supply Chains Evolve

 The Rise of the Ambient Supply Chain

-One of the most significant impacts of agentic AI is the shift from periodic planning cycles to continuous decisioning.
+agentic AI is the shift from periodic planning cycles to continuous decisioning.
 Traditional weekly or monthly planning reviews are no longer sufficient in a world where conditions change hourly.

 The ambient supply chain operates with ongoing awareness.
 It senses changing conditions, evaluates their significance, and adjusts recommendations accordingly.
 Instead of overwhelming planners with noise, it filters and highlights only what matters.